Gbolahanomotosho/Phone-number-validator/README.md

   This is a tool for checking validity of a phone number

-  And fetching its Carrier, Country/Region and Time-zone
+  And fetching its Carrier name, Country/Region and Time-zone

   It is an offline tool as it doesnt need any internet connection

-  Just clone the repo and install its dependencies and turn off your internet connection]
+  Just clone the repo and install its dependencies and turn off your internet connection

   And you can start using the tool